 Your credit score will rule out certain credit cards, as will your particular needs.
 This will leave you with a number of credit cards to choose from.
 Compare the various providers, looking into their legitimacy and customer reviews.
 Rule out any providers who seem to take advantage of their customers.

 The remaining options may each have their pros and cons.
-Find the credit card that comes closest to suit all your needs.
+Find the credit card that comes closest to suit all your needs, especially if you are looking specifically for Top credit cards for Canadians.
 Ideally, this credit card should come with low interest rates and high reward possibilities, but this will depend on your credit score as well as the kind of money you need.

 Apply for your credit card